Updated 30 May 2022

 So, for example, a scammer may try and play on the increasing popularity and relative lack of knowledge among investors about cryptocurrencies.
 They may look to offer people early access to non-existent new coins.

-There are some important warning signs to look out for:
+There are some important warning signs to look out for to help you avoid falling victim to an investment scam or phishing attempt:

 One of the general rules of investment is that it is incredibly rare to find an opportunity that offers high returns for low risk.
 Usually the opposite is true, and low-risk investments tend to involve steadier and slower-paced returns.
 This is why scammers will often look to exploit a relative lack of knowledge about new technologies (such as the cryptocurrency example above) to try and convince investors that the scam is a one-in-a-million investment opportunity.